Spain: 2023 Business aviation destination guide

 - Accreditation of your representative (ground handler) in Spain

-You’ll need to provide crew and passenger manifest, valid passports for all onboard, and crew IDs for police clearance on arrival.
+You’ll need to provide crew and passenger manifest, valid passports for all onboard, and crew IDs for police clearance on arrival and departure.
 In some cases, passenger visas will be required, so they must be furnished at the time of clearance into the country.
-Technically, you’re required to provide completed arrival/departure cards for arrival/departure from non-Schengen countries, and your ground handler can fill these out in advance.
+Technically, you’re required to provide completed arrival/departure cards for arrival/departure from Schengen and non-Schengen countries, and your ground handler can fill these out in advance.
 In many cases, however, airport police do not require these cards to be completed.
 Always check with your 3rd-party provider or ground handler in advance on the arrival/departure card requirements.

 If you’re bringing a pet into Spain, it must have all vaccinations up to date and a health certificate.
 It’s best to send this information to your ground handler in advance to avoid delays on arrival.
 Special processes must be considered if you’re bringing weapons into the country.